thesp0nge/armoredcode.github.io/_posts/2019-04-19-a-tale-of-a-restricted-charset-shellcode-generation.markdown

 ---

 During my OSCE exam preparation I had to deal with shellcode writing experience where very few allower characters were available.

 This brilliant talk by [@muts](https://twitter.com/muts), lead us to get in touch with a new encoding technique.
 When you can't directly write words on the stack, due to bad characters, you can eventually let a register to contained the desired word and then push the register into the stack.

-{% youtube gHISpAZiAm0 %}
+{% include youtube.html id="gHISpAZiAm0" %}

 As you can see from the video taken at Defcon 16, the code exploits the fact that after the shellcode it has been written into the stack, very close to the